bvandewe/cml-cloud-manager/deployment/keycloak/CONFIGURATION.md

 ## SSL/HTTPS Configuration

-For development, SSL is disabled for both the `master` and `cml-cloud-manager` realms.
+For development, SSL is disabled for both the `master` and `lablet-cloud-manager` realms.

 ### First-Time Setup